PaulCapestany/toy-web/README.md

 ## Usage

+Install dependencies once with `npm install` to ensure tooling like Jest is available.

 1. **Ensure `[toy-service](https://github.com/paulcapestany/toy-service)` is running (if you want to test integration):**
    In the `toy-service` project directory, run:
    ```bash